USD/CHF Candlesticks and Ichimoku Analysis

 - Trend bias: Near term up

-Despite staging a rebound to 1.0248 last week, renewed selling interest emerged there and the greenback dropped again since, dampening our bullishness and suggesting a temporary top has been formed earlier at 1.0344, hence downside risk remains for retracement of recent upmove to 1.0000 psychological level, break there would extend weakness to 0.9945-50 (50% Fibonacci retracement of 0.9550-1.0344), however, reckon downside would be limited to 0.9900 and 0.9850-55 (61.8% Fibonacci retracement) should limit downside, bring rebound later.
+As the greenback has remained under pressure after meeting renewed selling interest around the Tenkan-Sen, adding credence to our view that top has been formed at 1.0344 and consolidation with mild downside bias is seen for the fall from there to bring retracement of recent upmove, hence weakness to 0.9945-50 (50% Fibonacci retracement of 0.9550-1.0344), and later 0.9850-55 (61.8% Fibonacci retracement) would be seen, however, oversold condition should prevent sharp fall below 0.9820 and price should stay above 0.9735-40, bring rebound later.

+On the upside, whilst recovery to 1.0020-30 cannot be ruled out, reckon upside would be limited to 1.0050 and bring another decline later.
+Above resistance at 1.0094 would defer and risk test of last week's high at 1.0122 but only break there would abort and signal a temporary low is formed, bring a stronger rebound to 1.0190-00 but resistance at 1.0248 should remain intact.